veropetit/BeStarsMiMeS/10-WhatDoTheSpectraLookLike.md

 ## Using the TESS LC to check for potential binaries and to check the Be status of the target.

-The Colab Notebook [TESS Observations]()FIX LINK makes a PDF called [TESS observations.pdf]()FIX LINK.
+The notebook `10-TESS-Observations.ipynb` makes a PDF called [TESS observations.pdf](https://drive.google.com/file/d/1up3vy7V5IXmt5DXdSLCRLO5u9Gc529iJ/view?usp=drive_link)FIX LINK.
 The pdf plots the light curves, periodogram, and zoomed periodogram for each TESS observation with a cadence of 2 minutes or less.

 By observing TESS observations of our Be stars, we can identify obvious binaries or otherwise strange stars.
 There are 2 obvious eclipsing binaries in our sample, HD 35411 and HD 76838, which can be identified by their characteristic periodic flux dips at regular intervals.